Powell suggests review of capital rule to boost central clearing

-WASHINGTON U.S. capital rules may discourage banks from central clearing of securities and the Federal Reserve is considering reform, Fed Governor Jerome Powell said in Friday.
+WASHINGTON (Reuters) - U.S. capital rules may discourage banks from central clearing of securities and the Federal Reserve is considering reform, Fed Governor Jerome Powell said in Friday.

 Capital rules that are blind to risks and require banks to hold capital based on the size the investment may be part of the problem, Powell said.